Process 092 ☼ Pictures from India

 My Trip To India

 In the summer of 2006, I took my first trip to India, drawn to the country's vibrant culture and the opportunity to visit my dear friend Kelsy working as a volunteer in the state of Tamil Nadu.
-I had just bought a Canon EOS 20D, the first camera I had bought for myself, and I was eager to capture this journey from Chennai to Madurai, and Puducherry.
+I had just bought a Canon EOS 20D, the first camera I had bought for myself, and I was eager to capture this trip from Chennai to Madurai, and Puducherry.
 Confoundingly, especially in hindsight, I only bought one lens, with an extremely wide 10-20mm focal length.
 Great for a skateboarding shot, but not ideal for a travel story or portraits.
 I knew nothing!

 As soon as I stepped off the plane in Chennai, the heat and humidity hit me like a wall.
 I quickly realized that my wardrobe was all wrong for the climate, so I headed to the local markets to find some linen clothes that would keep me cool.
 The craftsmen and women I observed working on these clothes with dedication and precision were truly inspiring.